 In 1951, with the addition of liberal arts courses, the school was designated Wisconsin State College at River Falls.
 When graduate courses were added in 1964 the name became Wisconsin State University-River Falls.
 The present name came with the merger of the state universities and the University of Wisconsin in the fall of 1971.

 A boom in growth began after World War II.
 Since then, hardly a year has passed without an addition to the campus in the form of new lands, buildings or remodeling.
-All ten residence halls have been built since then, in addition to Chalmer Davee Library, Karges Physical Education and Recreation Center, Ames Teacher Education Center, Hagestad Student Center, Agriculture Science Hall, a heating plant, Rodli Commons, the E.H.
-Kleinpell Fine Arts Classroom Building, Centennial Science Hall, a maintenance and central stores building, an Agricultural Engineering Technology addition and a Food Science wing to the Agriculture Science Hall.
+All 11 residence halls have been built since then, in addition to Chalmer Davee Library, Karges Physical Education and Recreation Center, Ames Teacher Education Center, Hagestad Student Center, Agricultural Science Hall, a heating plant, Rodli Commons, E.H.
+Kleinpell Fine Arts, Centennial Science Hall, a maintenance and central stores building, an Agricultural Engineering Technology addition and a Food Science wing to the Agricultural Science Hall.
 The Robert P. Knowles Physical Education and Recreation Center was completed in 1987 and the Karges Physical Education Center was remodeled in 1989.
 A major remodeling of the Hagestad Student Center was completed in 1990.
-South Hall, built on the site of the original Normal School, received a major renovation in 1992-93.
+South Hall, built on the site of the original Normal School, received a major renovation during 1992-93.
 Both South Hall and North Hall are on the National Register of Historic Places.
 The Chalmer Davee Library, built in 1954, was remodeled during 1994-96.
 The new Walker W. Wyman Education Building was dedicated in 2000.
-The Ames Teacher Education Center was then demolished and construction was begun on a new Student Union spring of 2005.
+The Ames Teacher Education Center was then demolished and construction was begun on a new University Center (Student Center) in spring 2005.